All Episodes

 You know, in spite of all these states remaining closed, you still got two and a half million jobs.

-Imagine what's gonna happen.
+Imagine what's going to happen.

 I do see them with the protesters.

-Um, not sure they're wearing it for COVID reasons, maybe to hide their identity.
+Not sure they're wearing it for COVID reasons, maybe to hide their identity.

 I don't know.